API Threading

 • Asynchronous

-Client applications can use Java RTO, C, and .NET APIs to receive published messages asynchronously.
+Client applications can use PubSub+ Java RTO API, PubSub+ C API, and PubSub+ .NET API to receive published messages asynchronously.
 For more information, see Receiving Messages Asynchronously.

 • Synchronous